-In recent weeks you may have experienced some delays to your waste and recycling collections.
+You may have experienced some delays to your waste and recycling collections recently.
 We are very sorry for these delays, which are due to a number of factors outside our direct control.

 We are working hard to maintain the services we provide and to keep any disruption as minimal as possible.